rq/rq/docs/patterns/systemd.md

 ## Running RQ Workers Under systemd

-[systemd][1] is process manager that's built into many popular Linux distributions.
+Systemd is process manager that's built into many popular Linux distributions.

 To run multiple workers under systemd, you'll first need to create a unit file.

-We can name this file `rqworker@.service`, put this file in `/etc/systemd/system` on Ubuntu.
-Where you put this file may differ by what OS you run.
+We can name this file `rqworker@.service`, put this file in `/etc/systemd/system` directory (location may differ by what distributions you run).

 {% highlight ini %}
 [Unit]